GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![OLED flush cutter](/docs/images/buildguide/OLED_cutoff.jpg)

-If you use a metal switch plate consider to cover them with electrical tape to prevent shorts.
+If you use a metal switch plate consider covering them with electrical tape to prevent shorts.

 ![OLED tape on top](/docs/images/buildguide/OLED_tape_top.jpg)

 > **Note**
 > If you need to desolder the OLED or fix its placement just apply a lot of solder to the four pins to connect them.
 This way you can heat all four pins at once and remove it by gently applying force to the bottom edge of the OLED module.
-Be really carefull not to use too much pressure, since you could rip off a pad or destroy the OLED (which happens pretty fast).
+Be really careful not to use too much pressure, since you could rip off a pad or destroy the OLED (which happens pretty fast).

 ![OLED desolder](/docs/images/buildguide/OLED_fix.jpg)